polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 ## Before the hands-on lab

-Duration: 8-10 hours
+Duration: 10-12 hours

-To execute this lab, you will have two options: you can use your own Azure Stack Development Kit that is already installed, or you will need to follow the instructions below to setup your own in Microsoft Azure using nested virtual machines.
+To execute this lab, you will have two options: you can use your own Azure Stack Hub Development Kit that is already installed, or you will need to follow the instructions below to setup your own in Microsoft Azure using nested virtual machines.

-For help with installation of the Azure Stack Development Kit, review the following article: <https://azure.microsoft.com/en-us/overview/azure-stack/development-kit>.
+For help with installation of the Azure Stack Hub Development Kit, review the following article: <https://azure.microsoft.com/en-us/overview/azure-stack/development-kit>.

-### Task 1: Create a virtual machine to execute the lab
+### Task 1: Provision an Azure VM to Host the Azure Stack Hub Development Kit

+In this task, you will provision an Azure VM that will host the Azure Stack Development Kit deployment

 1. Navigate to the following URL to launch the AzureStackOnAzureVM deployment template in the Azure Portal.